-Maybe it was due to the whiskey, but out of nowhere I interjected, â€œmaybe I am just a drink Marineâ€ then asked, â€œHow long have you been in Japan? and “Have you ever driven here?
-A lively discussion followed starting a domino effect that would alter my future career path.
+Maybe it was due to the whiskey, but out of nowhere, I interjected, “Maybe I am just a drunk Marine” or have gone native.”
+Then asked, “How long have you been in Japan? and “Have you ever driven here?
+A lively discussion followed, starting a domino effect in my thinking about local and global markets that would alter my future career path.

-Over time I realized that conversation prompted me to make mental notes of bad product adaptations which has become a minor obsession during visits to over 100 countries.
-I first shared these mistakes in my International Marketing class leading to a research project developing decision support software for mode of entry models.
-It is interesting to note that I almost failed a subsequent advanced course over these very models with a professor who was teaching global marketing yet has never been out of the United States.
+Over time I realized that conversation prompted me to make mental notes of bad product adaptations for the remainder of my time in Japan and as I travel the world.
+These comparisons have become a minor obsession during visits to over 100 countries.
+I first shared a collection of these mistakes in my International Marketing class and why we must adapt.
+That caught the attention of another professor who invited me to participate in a research project developing decision-support software for mode-of-entry models.
+Interestingly, I almost failed a subsequent advanced course over arguments about these models with a professor teaching global marketing who had never been out of the United States.

-Despite working many hours on these mode of entry models, my business school thesis, suggested that companies could bypass the nearly one thousand market entry considerations and go direct to the consumer using the Internet.
-While the paper was criticized by my advisor and a few teachers that the Internet was just a fad and no place in business it did spark conversation in the academic community.
-I was soon asked to present this radical idea as formal papers in Greece, Japan and Russia.Â
+Despite working many hours on these mode of entry models, my business school thesis suggested that companies could bypass the nearly one thousand market entry considerations and go direct to the consumer using the Internet.
+While my advisor and a few teachers criticized the paper that the Internet was just a fad and had no place in business, it sped conversation in the academic community.
+I was soon asked to present this radical idea as formal papers in Greece, Japan, and Russia.

-I soon after sold the preparedness company and started on the journey of global digital marketing consulting. Â Multiple agencies later, my current agency helps maximize these opportunities using local market research, process improvement and big data to mine new and bigger opportunities.
+Soon after, I sold the preparedness company and started on the global digital marketing consulting journey.
+Multiple agencies later, my current agency helps maximize these opportunities using local market research, process improvement, and big data to mine new and bigger opportunities.
 Sadly, many of these “they should adjust” ways of thinking still prevail, especially from companies in advanced markets.